-Workplace pension scheme membership has increased to 68% in 2016, from 64% in 2015, driven by increases in membership of occupational defined contribution schemes (including National Employment Savings Trust) within the private sector.
+Employee workplace pension scheme membership has increased to 73% in 2017, from 67% in 2016, driven predominantly by increases in membership of occupational defined contribution schemes (including National Employment Savings Trust) within the private sector.

-In 2016, 88% of employees in the public sector had a workplace pension compared with 60% of private sector employees; this gap has been narrowing since the introduction of automatic enrolment in 2012.
+In 2017, there were 89% of public sector employees who were members of a workplace pension scheme compared with 67% of private sector employees, this gap continues to narrow following the introduction of automatic enrolment in 2012.

-Estimates of the proportion of employees in each pension type and contracted out status by Standard Industrial Classification (including public/private sector breakdown) and by gross weekly earnings bands.
+Annual estimates of the proportion of UK employees in each pension type and contracted-out status (prior to 2016), by Standard Industrial Classification (including public and private sector breakdown) and gross weekly earnings bands.

-Estimates of the proportion of employees in employee’s contribution bands by Standard Industrial Classification (including public/private sector breakdown) and by contracted out status and pension type.
+Annual estimates of the proportion of UK employees in employee contribution bands, by Standard Industrial Classification (including public and private sector breakdown) and by contracted-out status (prior to 2016) and pension type.

 The latest information on membership and contributions, by contracted out status, is presented for private sector defined benefit occupational schemes.
 The story focuses on 2013, but also provides active membership details for 2008 to 2013 inclusive.